crate/services-docs/docs/tutorials/edge/introduction.rst

     conditions.

-    Should you find any errors, bugs, or functionality problems while using the CrateDB Edge Pre-Release, please let us know via `our contact page`_ or our `support email`_.
+    Should you find any errors, bugs, or functionality problems while using the CrateDB Edge Pre-Release, please let us know using the `contact page`_ or `support email`_.

 .. rubric:: Table of contents